 Parts of Speech

-Grammar – that dreaded ‘g’ word, but if we break things down into the different parts of speech, everything becomes a lot more manageable.
+Grammar – that dreaded ‘g’ word, but if we break things down into the eight parts of speech, everything becomes a lot more manageable.

-By understanding the functions and behaviours of these different parts of speech, the language becomes demystified and much easier to learn and master.
+By understanding the functions and behaviours of these different parts of speech in English, the language becomes demystified and much easier to learn and master.

 The 8 Parts of Speech